Linear Quadratic Stochastic Optimal Control Problems with Operator Coefficients: Open-Loop Solutions: Acknowledgement

 \section{Acknowledgement}

 This work was carried out during the stay of Qingmeng Wei and Zhiyong Yu at University of Central Florida, USA.
 They would like to thank the hospitality of Department of Mathematics, and the financial support from China Scholarship Council.
+Also, the authors would like to thank the anonymous referees for their careful suggestive comments.